adampy/Trackr/README.md

 # Features I would have implemented if I had more time
 - Notification system which notifies the user when they have had homework assigned or marked
 - File system, potentially using Amazon S3 buckets, that would allow students to upload files for the teacher to see
+- Allow multiple schools to use the system - at the moment it is bespoke